OpenPrinting/openprinting.github.io/_posts/2021-11-14-OpenPrinting News - November 2021.md

 It is a part of the [pappl-retrofit](https://github.com/OpenPrinting/pappl-retrofit) package and it makes drivers classically installed for the system's classically installed CUPS available in a Printer Application and this way for the CUPS Snap and any non-driver-supporting CUPS in the future.

-Note that this Printer Application cannot be put into a Snap and has to be classically installed instead, as otrherwise it would not have access to your classically installed driver.
+Note that this Printer Application cannot be put into a Snap and has to be classically installed instead, as otherwise it would not have access to your classically installed driver.

 This is especially of help for proprietary drivers for legacy printers, which are not updated any more by the manufacturers and so will not get converted to Printer Applications.